 paid for you

 Both federal and private student loans have advantages depending on the type of student you are.

-Federal student loans are typically taken out before private student loans.
+Federal student loans should be maxed out first, before turning to private student loans.
 This is because of the many borrower protections and advantages they offer.
 Before diving into those, you should know the four types of federal student aid you could be offered in school:

-One of the most important advantages to federal student loans is access to student loan forgiveness programs.
-Federal student loans can qualify for forgiveness programs that have the potential to erase all the loans.
+One of the most important advantages of federal student loans is access to student loan forgiveness programs.
+People with federal student loans can qualify for forgiveness programs that have the potential to erase all the loans.
 These programs include: